pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 ~~~
 Number:  1
 Name:  server-ipv4
-Meaning:  A set of IPv4 addresses of nameservers
+Meaning:  A set of IPv4 addresses of name servers
 Reference:  {{nameserver-info}} of this document
 Change Controller:  IETF

 Number:  2
 Name:  server-ipv6
-Meaning:  A set of IPv6 addresses of nameservers
+Meaning:  A set of IPv6 addresses of name servers
 Reference:  {{nameserver-info}} of this document
 Change Controller:  IETF

 Number:  3
 Name:  server-name
-Meaning:  A set of hostnames of nameservers
+Meaning:  A set of hostnames of name servers
 Reference:  {{nameserver-info}} of this document
 Change Controller:  IETF